DanielEdu/Spark-gradle-template-full/README.md

-# Apacha Kafka Producer
+# PoC Spark CNN Model

 # Overview

-This is a gradle project based on Scala 2.11 language programming, for creating and Array of Producer.
+This is a gradle project based on Scala 2.12 language programming, for creating and Array of Producer.

 # Software Components:

 Ensablador: 		Gradle 5.6.2

-Scala: 			 2.11.12
+Scala: 			 2.12.10

-Spark:	 		 2.2.0
+Spark:	 		 3.0.0

 URL Artifactory Repo:	https://plugins.gradle.org/m2/ (Depends on Entel's repository)